Saint Mary's Regional Medical Center (Maine): History

 The hospital was designed in Late Gothic Revival style by Lewiston architect William R. Miller (186-1929) and by amateur architect Father Paul Charland.

 The building was completed in 1902.

 Since 1902 various renovations, expansions, and modernizations have expanded Saint Mary's to become a larger medical complex.

 In 1908 the name officially became L’Hopital Generale Ste.
 Marie – St. Mary’s General Hospital.

 Also in 1908, St. Mary’s School of Nursing was established.
 By 1925, a house on the corner of Golder and Sabattus Streets was remodeled and became the Nurses’ Residence.

 Realizing that there was a need to care for the poor, sick, and infirm elderly, the sisters built the Marcotte Nursing Home in 1928 with a donation of $120,000 from F. X. Marcotte, one of the early French Canadian business owners.
 One wing of this building was devoted to the care of the elderly with 200 beds available; the southern wing, called St. Joseph’s Orphanage, was home to 250 girls.
 Most of the girls were not orphans but rather children whose both parents needed to work the long shifts in the mills.
 The sisters were actually providing the much needed child care for these immigrants.
 The young girls could stay at the “orphanage” until they were 18 years old with elementary schooling provided by the sisters right on site.

-The astounding growth in the care of the sick, the elderly and the children through the work of the Sisters of Charity of Ste.
-Hyacinthe in Lewiston is a testimony to the vision of their foundress, Ste.
-Marguerite d’Youville.

 The historic Saint Mary's General Hospital building was listed on the National Register of Historic Places in 1987.